ivanitlearning/AWS-Associate-Courses/README.md

 Scaling policies are rules that you can use to define autoscaling of instances.
 3 types of scaling policies:

 1. Manual Scaling - manually adjust the desired capacity
 2. Scheduled Scaling - useful for known periods of high or low usage.
 They are time based adjustments e.g.  Sales Periods.
+Use [scheduled actions](https://docs.aws.amazon.com/autoscaling/ec2/userguide/schedule_time.html) to configure this.
 3. Dynamic Scaling:
 	- Simple: If CPU is above 50%, add one to capacity
 	- Stepped: If CPU usage is above 50%, add one, if above 80% add three